Smart-Shaped/PyChaM3Leon/README.md

 ### Decorators

+Here is a list of some of the available decorators:

 - **@data_source**: Provides data access with automatic connection management
 - **@mlflow_setup**: Configures MLflow tracking and autologging
 - **@spark_session_step_wrapper**: Manages Spark session lifecycle for individual steps